truefoundry/servicefoundry-templates/README.md

 # servicefoundry-templates

-This repository contains all the templates that servicefoundry server supports.
+This repository contains the templates that servicefoundry server supports.